sam-maverick/enhanced-messageme/README.md

 Welcome!
 This is **Enhanced Messageme**, a messaging platform for mobile devices with a middleware dubbed **PP platform**.
-We developed it for testing and academic purposes.
-You can deploy this project on a single computer.
+This project is based on a fork of [Messageme](https://github.com/sam-maverick/messageme/) (CC BY 4.0, Joel Samper and Bernardo Ferreira), which is a playground messaging app that we take as our base.
+Both projects are for testing and academic purposes.
+You can deploy Enhanced Messageme on a single computer.
 It is composed of:

 - emclient: This is a messaging app that features the ability to exchange text and pictures over private chats among users.
 For the client, you can use either emulators or physical devices.
 NOTE: If you want to run phone emulators, it is highly recommended to deploy this project on a bare metal machine, not a virtual machine.
 - emserver: The server of the messaging platform
 - ppclient: A middleware that handles private pictures exchanged through the messaging app, and that uses remote attestation API to verify software integrity and to enforce privacy policies.
 - ppserver: The server of the PP platform

-The client apps have been developed with [Expo Go](https://expo.dev/go) and [React Native](https://reactnative.dev/), so that you can run it on Android and iOS devices.
+The client apps have been developed with [Expo Go](https://expo.dev/go) and [React Native](https://reactnative.dev/), so that you can run them on Android and iOS devices.
 The servers have been developed with [NestJS](https://nestjs.com/) and use a [MongoDB](https://www.mongodb.com) self-hosted database in the backend.

-We have tested most things on a fresh install of Ubuntu Desktop 22.04.3, but you should be able to deploy it on any platform if you follow the provided reference links and adapt som shell scripts.
-For the clients, we provide a build.js script for convenience.
+We have tested most things on a fresh install of Kali Linux, but you should be able to deploy it on any platform if you follow the provided reference links and adapt some shell scripts.
+For the app binaries, we provide a build.js script for convenience.
 The steps we suggest are meant for an isolated lab environment, meaning that it's on your responsibility to check their impact on your particular computing and networking environment.

 # 1. Preparing the network environment